stac-extensions/authentication/README.md

 #### security

-An Asset property used to specify a keyword that defines the authentification scheme of the Asset and provide a description of how to authenticate.
+An Asset property used to specify a keyword that defines the authentication scheme of the Asset and provide a description of how to authenticate.

 ### Secure Asset Object